thatbynln/whoru/README.md

 * [diaspora*](https://diasporafoundation.org) – A free, open source and decentralized social network.
 * [Friendica](https://friendi.ca) – A decentralized social network with no central authority or ownership.
-* [Movim](https://movim.eu) – A decentralized social and chat platform that act as a web frontend for the XMPP protocol.

 — Clients